usnews/dari/documentation.md

 Dari provides a Maven archetype to help you quickly set up a new web application.
-Replace the value for `groupId` with your company name, and the value for `artifactId` with your project's name.
-After running the following command in a terminal, you'll have a project directory named after the `artifactId` you provided.
+Replace the value for `groupId` with your company name, and the value for `artifactId` with your project's name. *Note, your `artifactId` should not contain spaces.*

+After running the following
+command in a terminal, you'll have a project directory named after the `artifactId` you provided.